Key concepts & syntax

 nsrr03 98 .
 T

-include these variables by setting the vars
+include these variables by setting the vars special variable to point to the file(s).
+If

-the above file is named indiv.dat
+the above file is named indiv.dat:

 luna s.lst vars=indiv.dat < my-commands.txt